Masahiro Takamatsu

-He was born in Kamifukuoka, Saitama., and began judo at the age of 8.
+Takamatsu was born in Kamifukuoka, Saitama., and began judo at the age of 8.
 He entered the Asahi Kasei after graduating from Tsukuba University.

-He is good at Seoinage, o soto gari and osaekomi waza. and got gold medal of World Junior Championships held at Nabeul in 2000.
+Takamatsu is good at Seoi nage, Osotogari and Osaekomi-waza. and got gold medal of 2000 World Juniors Championships held at Nabeul.

 As of 2010, Takamatsu coaches judo at his alma mater, Toin Gakuen, where he previously studied as an undergraduate.